Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 Zanzibar – the Spice Island of the Indian Ocean

-Mount Kilimanjaro – Roof of Africa
+Mount Kilimanjaro – the Roof of Africa

 Tarangire, Lake Manyara and the Highlands